-Newfoundland is an 111,390 sq km (43,008 sq mi) island off the east coast of Northern America, and comprises the island portion of the Canadian province of Newfoundland and Labrador.
-Glaciation during the last ice age scoured much of the soil from the land and deposited it on the sea floor creating the Grand Banks, and leaving vast areas of exposed and partially exposed rock, earning the island its apt nickname The Rock.
-Despite this cold, hard sounding nomenclature Newfoundland is a beautiful place and a hiker's paradise.
+Newfoundland is a 111,390 sq km (43,008 sq mi) island off the east coast of Northern America and comprises the island portion of the Canadian province of Newfoundland and Labrador.
+Glaciation during the last ice age scoured much of the soil from the land and deposited it on the seafloor, creating the Grand Banks, and leaving vast areas of exposed and partially exposed rock, earning the island its apt nickname, The Rock.
+Despite this cold, hard-sounding nomenclature, Newfoundland is a beautiful place and a hiker's paradise.
 Surrounded by 29,000kms of rugged coastline it is a place of pristine lakes and rivers, lush forest, arctic tundra, bogs, marshes, and open meadows, abundant wildlife, and thousands of kilometers of developed, and partially developed, hiking and walking trails on which one can explore this vast and varied landscape at one's leisure.

 Trails, An Overview

-Most residence of the province think of Newfoundland as three distinct regions; East, Central, and west.
+Most residents of the province think of Newfoundland as three distinct regions; East, Central, and west.
 The east is generally thought of as the Avalon Peninsula, the Isthmus of Avalon, and the main part of the Island west as far as Clarenville.
 Central is generally West of Clarenville to Grand Falls - Winsor, and West is, well, everything west of there.
-For the purpose here of geographically grouping trail regions Avalon will be the Avalon Peninsula, Central will be from the Isthmus of Avalon west to Grand Falls-Winsor, and west will be, as stated before, everything west of Grand Falls-Winsor.
+For the purpose hereof geographically grouping trail regions, Avalon will be the Avalon Peninsula, Central will be from the Isthmus of Avalon west to Grand Falls-Winsor, and west will be, as stated before, everything west of Grand Falls-Winsor.

 The Avalon has, by far, the greatest number of hiking and walking trails, covering the greatest distance.
 These range in difficulty from easy walking trails that can be covered in a ten minute stroll, to rugged coastal hiking trails that can take days to complete.
 The longest of these is the East Coast trail, which winds its way along 265 Kilometers of coastline, from Cape St. Francis on the Northeast coast to Capphayden on the southern shore.
 Consisting of more than 20 individual paths this trail passes through St. John's, Newfoundland's Capital city, as well as many coastal communities, and abandoned settlements.
 For the more experienced hiker there is also another 275 Kilometers of undeveloped trail, portions of which pass through deep wilderness.